Professional Bull Riders: Heroes and Legends: Brand of Honor

 First awarded in 2011 to Little Yellow Jacket, the Brand of Honor is awarded to a bull for superlative performance in the PBR.
 The PBR recognizes that "there are two great athletes in every ride".
 Brand of Honor bulls are elite athletes who have gone above and beyond in the sport.
 In 2016, Bushwacker was awarded the Brand of Honor.
-This three-time World Champion bucking bull, now retired, is universally considered to be the best in bull riding history.
+This three-time World Champion bucking bull is universally considered to be the best in bull riding history.